pupil-labs/pupil-docs/src/invisible/explanation/enrichments.md

 **Positive Examples**
 - Image affixed to a wall/surface.
 This could be a painting, map, advertisement, poster, menu, etc.
 - An exhibit in a museum.
 This could also be 3 dimensional, as long as it is static.
 - Control Interface.
 Aircraft flight deck, automobile dashboard, machine controls.
 A vehicle (car, boat, airplane, excavator, etc) is usually moving in its environment.
 However, the interior is relatively static.
-We have found that this _should_ be enough to fulfill criteria for the reference image mapper.
+We have found that this _should_ be enough to fulfill the criteria for the reference image mapper.

 **Negative Examples**
 - Mobile phone or tablet screens.
-Not suitable due to dynamic movement within the environment and dynamic content displayed on screen.
+Not suitable due to dynamic movement within the environment and dynamic content displayed on the screen.
 - Computer monitors and TV screens.
 The contents displayed on the monitors/screens usually change dramatically.
 If the content remains static across recordings (e.g. single image) then the reference image mapper would work.

 We always recommend making a quick test recording to check if your use-case is compatible.